Gujarat bridge collapse: Cong demands judicial inquiry, says responsibility must be fixed | Politics

 - India

-The Congress on Monday demanded a judicial inquiry into the Morbi suspension bridge collapse in Gujarat, alleging that prima facie it seems to be a case of ''criminal negligence'' and ''gross misgovernance''.
+The Congress on Monday demanded a judicial inquiry into the Morbi bridge collapse in Gujarat, alleging prima facie it seems to be a case of ''criminal negligence'' and ''gross misgovernance''.

-The Opposition party also sought financial and medical assistance from the government to all those affected.
+The Opposition party also sought financial and medical assistance from the government for all those affected.

+At least 134 people died when the suspension bridge collapsed.
+The over-a-century-old bridge on the Machchhu river, which had reopened five days back after extensive repairs and renovation, was crammed with people when it collapsed on Sunday evening.

+Congress president Mallikarjun Kharge paid homage to those killed in the tragedy and said that may God give the strength to the families of the bereaved to bear the loss.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)